Carrefour: Criticism and controversies

-On 1 May 2007, more than 30 employees of the now-closed Carrefour Ratu Plaza, Jakarta, Indonesia, were taken to the Pertamina Central Hospital after being affected by carbon monoxide.
+On 1 May 2007, more than 30 employees of the now-closed Carrefour Ratu Plaza, Jakarta, Indonesia, were taken to the Pertamina Central Hospital after being poisoned by carbon monoxide.
 The hypermarket was located in the mall's basement, which offered insufficient ventilation.

 On 26 June 2007, the company was convicted in a French court for false advertising.
 The suit alleged that Carrefour regularly stocked insufficient quantities of advertised products for sale.
 In addition, the company was convicted of selling products below cost and accepting kickbacks from wholesalers.
 Carrefour was ordered to pay a fine of €2 million and to prominently and legibly display a notice in all of its French stores disclosing the false advertising.

 In Carrefour Mangga Dua Square in Jakarta, Indonesia, a 5-metre high metal rack fell on top of a 3-year-old boy, killing him almost instantly due to internal bleeding.
 Afterwards, the victim's family claimed that Carrefour has refused to meet with them to settle the case.
 However, a Carrefour Corporate Affairs Officer denied this allegation.

 Carrefour has also received criticism for engaging in sweatshop practices.

 On 7 May 2009, the French government asked a tribunal to fine Carrefour some €220,000 for more than 2,500 violations.
 Meat products lacked proper tracking information (more than 25% of inventory at some locations), and some products had incorrect labels – such as meat products that "shrank" in weight by 15% after receiving labels.
 The chain sold products that had long since passed their expiration dates, including, in one case, packs of baby formula that had expired six months earlier.
 Some 1,625 frozen and refrigerated products were found that had been stored in warehouses at ambient temperatures.

-On 17 September 2018 images revealed that the municipal slaughterhouse in Boischaut, France, responsible for supplying meat to Carrefour, was killing animals in an extremely cruel way: cutting them up while they were still alive.
+On 17 September 2018, images revealed that the municipal slaughterhouse in Boischaut, France, responsible for supplying meat to Carrefour, was killing animals in an extremely cruel way: cutting them up while they were still alive.
 The mistreatment scandal reverberated around the world and led to the closure of the slaughterhouse.

-On 10 January 2019 the French branch made the news after selling zebra meat, Carrefour said it stopped selling the meat.
+On 10 January 2019, the French branch made the news after selling zebra meat, Carrefour said it stopped selling the meat.